BhallaLab/moose/docs/source/install/install.rst

 .. note::
     ``moogli`` (tool to visualize network activity) is not available for CentOS-6.

-.. todo:: Packages for gentoo, Arch Linux
+.. todo:: Packages for gentoo

 Mac OSX
 ^^^^^^^^